-We provide information on our website, through our customer care centers and in other ways regarding health insurance in general and the health insurance plans we market and sell, including information relating to insurance premiums, coverage, benefits, exclusions, limitations, availability, plan comparisons and insurance company ratings.
+We provide information on our website, through our customer care centers and in other ways regarding health insurance in general and the health insurance plans we market and sell, including information relating to insurance premiums, coverage, benefits, provider networks, exclusions, limitations, availability, plan comparisons and insurance company ratings.
 A significant amount of both automated and manual effort is required to maintain the considerable amount of insurance plan information on our website.
 Separately, from time to time, we use the information provided on our website and otherwise collected by us to publish reports designed to educate consumers, facilitate public debate, and facilitate reform at the state and federal level relating to the accessibility and affordability of health insurance.
-If the information we provide on our website, through our customer care center or otherwise is not accurate or is construed as misleading, or if we do not properly assist individuals and businesses in purchasing health insurance, members, health insurance carriers and others could attempt to hold us liable for damages, and regulators could attempt to subject us to penalties, revoke our license to transact health insurance business in a particular jurisdiction, and/or compromise the status of our licenses to transact health insurance business in other jurisdictions.
+We also regularly provide health insurance plan information in our customer care centers.
+If the information we provide on our website, through our customer care centers or otherwise is not accurate or is construed as misleading, or if we do not properly assist individuals and businesses in purchasing health insurance, members, health insurance carriers and others could attempt to hold us liable for damages, our relationships with health insurance carriers could be terminated and regulators could attempt to subject us to penalties, revoke our licenses to transact health insurance business in a particular jurisdiction, and/or compromise the status of our licenses to transact health insurance business in other jurisdictions, which could result in our loss of our commission revenue.
 In the ordinary course of operating our business, we have received complaints that the information we provided was not accurate or was misleading.
 Although in the past we have resolved these complaints without significant financial cost, we cannot guarantee that we will be able to do so in the future.
-In addition, these types of claims could be time-consuming and expensive to defend, could divert our management's attention and other resources, and could cause a loss of confidence in our services.
-As a result, whether or not we are able to successfully resolve these claims, they could harm our business, operating results and financial condition.
+In addition, these types of claims could be time-consuming and expensive to defend, could divert our management's attention and other r

 In the ordinary course of our business, we have received and may continue to receive inquiries from state regulators relating to various matters.
 We have become, and may in the future become, involved in litigation in the ordinary course of our business.
-If we are found to have violated laws or regulations, we could be subject to various fines and penalties, including revocation of our licenses to sell insurance, and our business, operating results and financial condition would be harmed.
+If we are found to have violated laws or regulations, we could lose our relationship with health insurance carriers and be subject to various fines and penalties, including revocation of our licenses to sell insurance, and our business, operating results and financial condition would be materially harmed.
 We would also be harmed to the extent that related publicity damages our reputation as a trusted source of information relating to health insurance and its affordability.
 It could also be costly to defend ourselves regardless of the outcome.